Trading 212 Fees Explained:

 - Dividend reinvestment inside a Pie also converts through the primary currency, triggering the FX fee each time.

-- For FX-sensitive investors doing regular automated investing, buying EUR-denominated UCITS ETFs directly — outside a Pie — is the cleaner and cheaper setup.
+- For investors doing regular automated investing, buying EUR-denominated UCITS ETFs directly — outside a Pie — is the cleaner and cheaper setup.

 Spread: your real commission